 Quick reminder.
 This month is the Mental Health Awareness Month in the United States.
 I’m not an American, but that seems like one of those things that are good to have.
-If you’re American take the chance of the increased talks of the issue to learn more about mental health and illness.
+If you are an American, take the chance of the increased number of talks on the issue to learn more about mental health and illnesses.

 On to the main story.
 I was walking down the streets to meet my friends two nights ago when I walked past a man who was talking out loud to himself.
 And, despite my own bipolar disorder and experience with schizophrenic episodes, I found myself thinking that the guy was crazy.

 And I asked myself the question, out loud, “Do I look like that when I talk to myself?”

 The answer is probably a yes.
 I too, talk to myself in public.
 Especially when making long trips.
 It helps stave off my mind from thinking about more dangerous things like anger, or suicide by running into traffic.
 It’s a really strange experience where I can get legitimately angry or ecstatic, depending on the flow of my own conversation.